 Integrated doctorates have no obvious disadvantages, but are generally not suitable for those who already have a Masters degree or well-developed research skills in their chosen field.
 For these students, the additional costs and duration of an Integrated PhD can be avoided by opting for a traditional PhD for which they will already be suited for.

 Finding a PhD has never been this easy – search for a PhD by keyword, location or academic area of interest.

-The programme is naturally divided into two parts, the first for your Masters studies and the second for your PhD studies.
+The programme of study is naturally divided into two parts, the first for your Masters studies and the second for your PhD studies.

 Your Masters studies will usually be divided into 180 module credits, half of which will focus on taught components and the other half on research components.